Tomev/QEL/JobDataGatherer/JobDataGatherer_readme.md

 ## Gatherers

-* Default job gatherer, launched by JobDataGatherer.py script, gathers job in one loop, breaking it means necessity to restart whole process which can be a pain, especially if there's a lot of jobs to download.
-Since qiskit 0.10.X it's recommended way to download jobs as it happens that with proper internet connection jobs can be gathered with speed of 200 jobs per second.
-Parsing takes a little longer however that should pose a script-breaking problem.
+* Default job gatherer, launched by JobDataGatherer.py script, gathers jobs in one loop, breaking it means necessity to restart whole process which can be a pain, especially if there's a lot of jobs to download.
+Since qiskit 0.10.X it's recommended way to download jobs as it happens jobs can be gathered with speed of 200 jobs per second with decent connection.
+Parsing takes a little longer, however that shouldn't pose a script-breaking problem.

 * Singular job data gatherer is a job data gathering method that connects to the IBM and downloads one job at the time and parses it to the csv file.
 When there's a problem with connection it breaks, however, can be resumed basing on